The Recruit (film): Plot

 While studying nonlinear cryptography at MIT, James Clayton helps to create "Spartacus", a surveillance program that can enslave any computer's audiovisual hardware.
-Showcasing the software at a campus job fair, James impresses a representative from Dell, and is later approached by Walter Burke, who recruits James to join the Central Intelligence Agency.
+Showcasing the software at a campus job fair, James impresses Bill Rudolph, a representative from Dell, and is later approached by Walter Burke, who recruits James to join the Central Intelligence Agency.

-Hoping to find answers to his father's mysterious death in a plane crash in Peru years ago, James passes the initial security screenings and is bused with the rest of his class to the Farm in rural Virginia, where they undergo training as prospective CIA operatives.
-James develops an attraction to fellow trainee Layla and a rivalry with Zack, his competition for top of the class, while Burke eventually confirms that James's father was a spy.
+Hoping to find answers to his father Edward's mysterious death in a plane crash in Peru years ago, James passes the initial security screenings and is bused with the rest of his class to the Farm in rural Virginia, where they undergo training as prospective CIA operatives.
+James develops an attraction to fellow trainee Layla Moore and a rivalry with Zack, his competition for top of the class, while Burke eventually confirms that Edward was a spy.

 During a public training exercise, James and Layla are abducted by masked assailants, and James is isolated, tortured and interrogated about the Farm and his instructors.
 After resisting for days, James breaks when he is told about Layla's brutal treatment, and he gives up Burke's name.
 The experience is revealed to be an exercise observed by the class, including Layla; James has failed and is removed from the Farm.

 Burke seeks a despondent James and explains that his discharge was merely a cover story; that he has been selected as a non-official cover operative (NOC) tasked to investigate Layla, who Burke suspects is a sleeper agent working to steal the CIA computer virus "ICE-9", which transmits via the electrical grid and could disable all electrical devices on the planet, thus behaving similarly to the particle from Kurt Vonnegut's novel Cat's Cradle.